 We are a nonprofit.
-Our mission is supported by generous supporters, including the Arts & Science Council and North Carolina Arts Council, and through earned revenues from ticket sales and associated services.
+Our mission is supported by generous supporters, including the North Carolina Arts Council and through earned revenues from ticket sales and associated services.

 - We present the largest Broadway season in the Carolinas, hosting more than 18 weeks of Broadway shows annually, along with a large array of special attractions and festivals, from concerts to comedy to dance to the Charlotte Jazz Festival and much more.

 - We manage six theaters in the center city where the curtain goes up on more than 1,000 events annually, including performances by our 16 resident companies.
 More than 7.9 million people attended events in our theaters during our first 25 seasons.